SpectrumIntegrators/IPAddressChanger/Help.md

 This list contains all of the debug messages.
 Clicking a line will select it, using `CTRL` and `Shift` will allow selecting multiple items.

 `CTRL+C` will copy selected items to the clipboard. `CTRL+A` will select all items.

+## Copyright
+	IP Address Changer - Windows GUI application to quickly change network address settings.
+    Copyright (C) 2024 Jonathan Dean (jonathand at spectrumintegrators.com)

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.